LouiseSteward/learn/public-health/text/quiz-12.md

 	-	In most hospitals, it is quicker to use the elevator to get to upstairs wards
 	- 	The water quality in hospitals is usually worse than in the community
 20. Which of the following would be the best way to cultivate positive emotions?
-	- 	Carefully analyse things that have gone wrong over the day and choose not to let them happen again
+	- 	Carefully analyse things that have gone wrong over the day and choose to avoid them next time
 	- 	Volunteer to represent colleagues’ interests at the management liaison committee
 	+	Avoid spending too much time with colleagues who complain
 	- 	Do additional overtime to pay for a cellphone upgrade